dojot/docs/source/mqtt-tls.rst

 it will publish and subscribe in dojot via MQTT.

-Before continuing, install `mosquitto_pub` and `mosquitto_sub` from package `mosquitto-clients` on Debian-based Linux distributions:
+Before continuing, install `mosquitto_pub` and `mosquitto_sub` from the `mosquitto-clients` package on Debian-based Linux distributions:

 ..
 ATTENTION::
     Some Linux distributions, Debian-based Linux distributions in particular,